michaelhdev/project-4/README.md

 ## Issues
 - Give less space for votes – bugs/features with large names are extending their container.
 PASS
 - The percentages on the graph are not appearing correctly PASS
-- When sorting features by donations, the are returned assending it would be better decending PASS
+- When sorting features by donations, they are returned assending it would be better decending PASS
 - You can force browse to sections of the site when you are not logged in PASS
+- Error messages on the card payment form are not display on checkout.
+FAIL - Jquery issue
+- Button names were displaying Edit features and Edit Bugs, these should be singular PASS

 ## Responsiveness Testing
 The responsiveness was tested extensively on different devises using Chromes developement tools.